-In 1999 Inside Story was premiered at the Henry Wood Promenade Concerts; the CD of that and other recent major works appeared in 2002, on the Metronome label, when it was a BBC Music Magazine CD of the Month.
-The year 2002 saw the premiere of The Pear Tree of Nicostratus, by the Hilliard Ensemble and the Ostrobothnian Chamber Orchestra, at Finland’s Kaustinen Festival, where Hellawell was featured in a major retrospective.
-In 2004 Hellawell’s Cors de chasse received its world premiere at the Brighton Festival, given by Håkan Hardenberger, Jonas Bylund and the Philharmonia Orchestra, receiving its London premiere in the Southbank in 2006.
+In 1999 Inside Story was premiered to wide acclaim at the Henry Wood Promenade Concerts; a CD featuring Inside Story alongside other recent major works appeared in 2002 on the Metronome Label and was named a BBC Music Magazine CD of the Month.
+2002 also saw the premiere of The Pear Tree of Nicostratus, by the Hilliard Ensemble and the Ostrobothnian Chamber Orchestra, at Finland’s Kaustinen Festival, where Hellawell was featured in a major retrospective.
+In 2004 Hellawell’s Cors de chasse received its world premiere at the Brighton Festival, given by Håkan Hardenberger, Jonas Bylund and the Philharmonia Orchestra, receiving its London premiere at the Southbank in 2006.
 Hellawell’s set for vocal ensemble, The Hilliard Songbook, which gave rise to the Hilliard Ensemble’s ECM album of that name in 1996, is, in the words of The Independent, ‘one of the most enduring of their many commissions’.
-It was in 2004 part of the Hilliard’s 30th Anniversary celebration events when the set, which has been performed across the world by the Hilliard, opened their Anniversary series in the Wigmore Hall.
+In 2004 it was part of the Hilliard’s 30th Anniversary celebration events when the set, which has been performed across the world by the Hilliard, opened their 30th Anniversary series in the Wigmore Hall.

-Hellawell continues to explore radical designs such as that in chamber music media for leading ensembles: Landscape with Portraits was premiered by Chamber Domaine at the 2004 Cheltenham Festival, while his second string quartet, the experimental design Driftwood on Sand, was released in autumn 2007 on the CD ‘Dogs and Wolves’, Hellawell’s third disc on Metronome.
+Hellawell continues to explore radical designs such as that in chamber music media for leading ensembles: Landscape with Portraits was premiered by Chamber Domaine at the 2004 Cheltenham Festival, while his second string quartet, the experimental design Driftwood on Sand, was released in autumn 2007 on the CD Dogs and Wolves, Hellawell’s third disc on Metronome.